src-its/ca-web/content/django_install-fedora.md

         sudo python get-pip.py

-    Alternatively, you can use the Ubuntu package manager to install pip for you:
+    Alternatively, you can use the Fedora package manager to install pip for you:

         sudo apt-get install python-pip